agilecollective/azure-localgov-drupal/pipelines/README.md

 It only needs to be accessible to the copy database pipelines.

-* AZURE_MYSQL_HOST => MySQL host
+* mysqlHost => MySQL database host.
-* AZURE_MYSQL_PASSWORD => Password of user with permissions to read production database and overwrite dev and uat.
+* mysqlUser => MySQL user with read permissions on source and write permissions on destination.
+* mysqlPassword => Password for mysqlUser.
+* productionDatabase => The name of the production database.
-* AZURE_MYSQL_PASSWORD => User name of user with permissions to read production database and overwrite dev and uat.
+* devDatabase => The name of the dev database.
+* uatDatabase => The name of the uat database.